Her Signature, Their Regret

 The question almost made Abigail laugh.

-The woman who had married her sister's ex-boyfriend, then spent years lowering herself, giving in, and obeying him in everything.
-Even when Trent's name was splashed across gossip headlines, she had only stepped forward to smooth things over and insist it was all a misunderstanding.
+In Harbor City’s upper-class social circle, everyone knew what kind of woman Abigail was: a pathetic pushover.
+The woman who married her sister’s ex-boyfriend, then spent years lowering herself, giving in, and obeying him.
+Even when Trent’s name splashed across the gossip headlines, she’d stepped forward to smooth it over, insisting it was all a misunderstanding.

 After a brief pause, she added, “I’ll have him sign the papers as soon as possible.
 I’m trusting you with the rest.”